Value Alignment of Social Media Ranking Algorithms: Study 1: Re-ranking by a Single Value

 Our study design has four steps.
 First, participants must download our browser extension so that we can collect an inventory of tweets from their own Twitter ``For You'' feed for us to use in the experimental task.
 After, participants are redirected to our experimental platform, where they complete an initial value survey.
 Third, in the main experimental task, participants compare two feeds and select the one they believe is ranked by a value they held strongly according to the value survey.
 There are four rounds of this task.
 Finally, participants complete a short demographic survey.
 We provide further details on each step below.

 In the first step, to collect tweets from the participants' Twitter feed, we ask them to download a browser extension that we have developed.
 The extension makes requests to the Twitter API on behalf of the user for fetching several consecutive batches of tweets.
 A ``batch'' is defined as the set of tweets returned from one call to the Twitter API, excluding those tweets that are ``promoted'' (advertisements) and recommendations about who to follow or to subscribe to.
 We collect our batches from the user's ``For You'' timeline (the engagement feed).
 By using tweets from the engagement feed, we can control for user interest and satisfaction with the content.
 It also provides a more realistic window into how social media companies may adopt value-based ranking mechanisms on top of existing algorithms.
 These tweets are the inventory of content being ranked on our platform.
+Although the content on users' ``For You'' timelines varies, leading to differences in the posts that participants see, we chose to use posts from participants' own feeds rather than a static set across users, as this setup more realistically reflects real-world feed ranking deployment.

 Participants are then redirected to our external experimental platform website, where they complete the Portrait Value Questionnaire (PVQ)~\cite{schwartz2012overview}, a 57-item survey used to measure an individual's prioritization of the 19 Schwartz values.
 We use the results from this survey to determine the weights for the value-aligned feed.
 In each trial for Study 1, we test how well our approach can rank by a single value at a time.
 To do so, we set the weight of one value equal to 1, and the weight of all other values to 0.
 Specifically, for the first trial, we select only the participant's highest-ranked value from the PVQ, subsetting to only the values for which there is at least one tweet in the inventory expressing this value.
 Next, in the second trial, we look at the second highest-ranked value that also appears in our inventory, and so on.
 Each participant thus sees a set of values that reflect their top-ranked values as rated in the PVQ.
 There are four such trials, each focused on a different highly-rated value for that participant.